Ghazal 34, Verse 9x

 GATHERINGS: {6,3}

 The first line, in proper mushairah performance style, is tantalizingly complex and incomplete.
 For why should there be such a thing as a 'desolation-chamber of a gathering'?
-After all, the qualities of va;hshat -- desolation, loneliness, dreariness, wildness, barbarism, horror, madness (see the definition above)-- are entirely the opposite of the qualities of a bazm or gathering, which include companionship, civilized behavior, sophistication, the enjoyment of beautiful people, attire, decorations, food and drink, music, perfumes, poetry.
+After all, the qualities of va;hshat -- desolation, loneliness, dreariness, wildness, barbarism, horror, madness (see the definition above)-- are entirely the opposite of the qualities of a bazm or gathering, which include companionship, civilized behavior, sophistication, the enjoyment of beautiful people and elegant attire, decorations, food and drink, music, perfumes, poetry.

 There's also the piquancy of amalgamating these two seemingly opposite environments: the speaker experiences the 'gathering of the world' as a 'desolation-chamber'.
-Thanks to the flexibility of the i.zaafat , we can't quite tell whether the gathering of the world itself takes place in a 'desolation-chamber', or whether it owns or is linked to a related 'desolation-chamber' of some kind (an isolation cell for madmen?).
+Thanks to the flexibility of the i.zaafat , we can't tell whether the gathering of the world itself takes place in a 'desolation-chamber', or whether it owns or is linked to a related 'desolation-chamber' of some kind (an isolation cell for madmen?).
 Nor can we tell whether the speaker's description applies only to himself (everybody else enjoyed the gathering, but he experienced it as a chamber of horrors), or offers a general description of life in the world (it seems to be glittering and enjoyable, but in truth it's a nightmare of desolation).